semaki2000/PyTeRor/README.md

     - Potential solutions:
         - use a formatter (black, yapf).
 Problem again: different formatting than original file
         - Only use ast.unparse() for the clones. keep original file as much as possible, just remove lines with clones and replace with ast.unparse() output

-- Find out what to do with clones between files (probably best to ignore).